codesynx/AzaHomes/README.md

-# AzaHomes
+# AzaHomes🏠

 A Flutter application for renting apartments in Astana and Almaty.
 It uses:
 - Local DB (Hive)
 - BLoC state management

-## Features
+## Features✨
 - Browse apartments stored in a local Hive database.
 - Filter and sort apartment listings using Flutter BLoC.
 - Carousel of featured apartments.

-## Getting Started
+## Getting Started 🚀
-1. Clone the repository.
+1. Clone the repository. 💻
-2. Run `flutter pub get` to install dependencies.
+2. Run flutter pub get to install dependencies. 📦
-3. Run `flutter pub run build_runner build` to generate Hive adapters.
+3. Run flutter pub run build_runner build to generate Hive adapters. 🛠️
-4. Launch the app with `flutter run`.
+4. Launch the app with flutter run. ▶️

-Please include the following images in the app directory for it to run correctly: owner1.png, owner2.jpg, owner3.jpg, owner4.jpg, owner5.jpg, owner6.jpg, owner7.jpg
+Please include the following images in the app directory for it to run correctly: owner1.png, owner2.jpg, owner3.jpg, owner4.jpg, owner5.jpg, owner6.jpg, owner7.jpg 🖼️

 ## Screenshots
 ![Home Screen](assets/screenshots/home-screen.jpg)